simplcommerce/SimplCommerce/README.md

 - SQL Server or Postgree

 ## Technologies and frameworks used:
-- ASP.NET MVC Core 1.0 RC2 on dotnetcore 1.0 RC2
+- ASP.NET MVC Core 1.0 RC2 on .NET Core 1.0 RC2
 - Angular 1.5
 - Autofac 4.0.0 RC1
-- Entity framework Core 1.0 RC2
+- Entity Framework Core 1.0 RC2
 - ASP.NET Identity Core 1.0 RC2

 ## How to run on local (Windows)